How is DePauw Student Government organized?

 Are meetings open to the public?

-Meetings of the General Assembly, Representatives Chamber, and Senate Chamber are open to the public.
+Meetings of the General Assembly and Senate Chamber are open to the public.
 All students have the right to voice-without-vote at these meetings.
+Any student can create a piece of legislation which Senate can then recognize and work to enact on campus.
+Your perspective matters!

 I missed a meeting, how can I stay up to date on what DSG is doing?